shrina09/Personal_Website/README.md

 # Personal Website

-A personal profolio built using HTML and CSS to help recrutiers to know more about the developer's portfolio.
+A personal portfolio built using HTML and CSS to help recruiters to know more about the developer's portfolio.
 ## Getting Started
 ### Dependencies